Tosca Reno

 Tosca Reno (born May 22, 1959) is a New York Times best selling author who has written Your Best Body Now and the Eat-Clean Diet series.
 She is a certified Nutritional Therapy Practitioner.

-Reno a leading health and wellness advocate.
-She is the New York Times' Best Selling Author of Your Best Body Now and her Eat-Clean Diet® series has sold well over 3 million copies.
-In the 11 book series she has translated "healthy eating" into an easily adaptable and enjoyable lifestyle leading to a life free of disease and illness and full of happiness, balance and success.
-Tosca Reno has inspired many North American men and women to live the best life they can lead.
+Reno is a health and wellness writer and advocate whose Eat-Clean Diet series has sold over 3 million copies.
+In her 11-book series, she promotes healthy eating through practical and adaptable lifestyle guidance.
+Reno's works have influenced many North American men and women to live the best life they can lead.

 Personal life

 Reno is the widow of Robert Kennedy who founded Robert Kennedy Publishing in 1974 with the launch of MuscleMag International and was also an accomplished artist and art teacher.
 Reno and Kennedy met on a school playground where Reno taught Kennedy's daughter.
 Reno, a mother of three, was getting divorced; and the two started a relationship.
 Kennedy died of lung cancer on April 12, 2012.

 Following Kennedy's death Reno assumed the position of publisher and chief executive officer at Robert Kennedy Publishing.